Green Recovery and Risk Reduction

 In 2018, the Construction Industry Development Authority (CIDA) of Sri Lanka invited WWF to assist in adapting the BMEG to the Sri Lankan context.
 The Sri Lankan version of BMEG, titled Environmental Guide for Construction Materials and Products, was published in 2018.
 WWF also collaborated with CIDA to develop a broader environmental guideline for the construction stage of building products, called Construction Green Guide, which was published in 2020.
 CIDA is a national regulatory body, and both documents serve as government guidelines for the construction industry.

-WWF and Northwestern University are collaborating to expand the BMEG by adding additional materials and database functionalities.
+WWF in collaboration with Northwestern University developed the second edition of the BMEG (global version) which was expanded to include 52 common building materials, their environmental impacts, material properties and better practices of use.
 Northwestern University has integrated BMEG in their long-term research portfolio and is currently developing optimization and decision support tools.

 Global Sand Crisis